zaingulel/zeag.site/README.md

 As a kid I already picked up HTML, but I never really developed any further coding skills...
 Many years after, when the pandemic kicked in, is when I finally made the time to learn to create websites.
-Thanks to a few courses on Udemy and some Youtube videos I quickly picked up HTML, CSS3 and JavaScript.
+Thanks to a few courses on Udemy and some Youtube videos I quickly picked up HTML, CSS3, SASS and JavaScript.
 I really wanted to put what I learned to practice and so the Portfolio project seemed like a good idea.
 I have changed it numerous times and was never really happy with it.
 It was not until a friend of mine told me that having one is more important than waiting until the website was perfect.
 That is when I decided I should just publish the portfolio website.